-Monday 4 June 2012
+Monday, 4 June 2012

 West Bromwich

 West Bromwich, "the little village on the heath of broom" from which it gets its name, was the property of William Fitz Ansculf of Dudley Castle.
-West Bromwich has the remains of a Benedictine Priory which dates back from 1130 and which suffered as most did in the dissolution of the monastaries in 1525.
+West Bromwich has the remains of a Benedictine Priory which dates back from 1130 and which suffered as most did in the dissolution of the monastries in 1525.
 Excavations on the site have uncovered human remains.
 The Domesday Book tells us that West Bromwich had just 70 inhabitants.

 Originally just a small farming community based round All Saints Church, it became a stop off point along the Birmingham turnpike road of 1727.
 However, in the 17th century progress had already been made and the local people were making nails and gun locks from their cottages.
 This undoubtedly helped develop the town and it became an important route for traffic in and out of Birmingham and the West Midlands.
 Then came the ironworks and coal was discovered.
 The canals arrived and iron melting forges, furnaces and foundries were established.
 At one time West Bromwich was dubbed the "Chicago of the Midlands".